gitplus-apps/payfluid/README.md

 <br>

 ## 🚜 How it works
-Here is how everything works:
+Here is how the process usually flows:
 1. Create a payment link
 2. Redirect user to the payment page
 3. User completes payment